nimbleltd/docs/src/basics.md

 This avoids conflicts between your public files, and paths that you might set up using your backbone router.

 You may have noticed that index.html was not on the above list.
-If no index.html file exists in the project, backlift will create one automatically that includes links to the scripts, styles, templates that were generated based on your .backlift file.
+If no index.html file exists in the project, backlift will create one automatically that includes links to the scripts, styles, templates that were generated based on your config.yml file.

 ## The admin site